-Whether a family is establishing custody and parenting time through divorce, paternity action or separate motion, a judge will look at the child’s best interest when making decisions.
-To determine child custody, the court will assess who should be responsible for the child’s care on a daily basis, as well as who may make legal decisions on the child’s behalf.
-The court may also make decisions regarding whether a parent, grandparent, or other family member has a right to visit with the child and at what intervals.
+Whether a family is establishing custody and parenting time through divorce, paternity action or separate motion, a judge will look at the child's best interest when making decisions.
+To determine child custody, the court will assess who should be responsible for the child's care on a daily basis, as well as who may make legal decisions on the child's behalf.
+The court may also make decisions regarding whether a parent, grandparent or another family member has a right to visit with the child and at what intervals.
 At the end of a child custody case, the court will issue a legally binding written decision.

-There are two types of custody of a child:
+There are two types of child custody:

 - Physical custody

 Physical custody can be best described as having control over the routine of daily care and residence of a child.
 Legal custody is defined as the right to determine the child's upbringing, including education, health care and religious training.
 Either type of custody can be awarded solely to one parent or jointly to both.
 In regard to legal custody, there is a presumption that joint legal custody is in the best interest of the child.
 There is no presumption regarding physical custody.
 A court will look at 13 factors, none of which has any more importance than another, when making a determination whether sole or joint physical custody is appropriate.

 After custody has been initially determined and awarded, it can be modified upon a change in circumstances of the parties or the child if the modification serves the best interest of the child.
 Additionally, as stated in Minnesota Stat. §518.18 (d), any modification that seeks to change a child's primary residence will only be awarded upon a showing that the child's present environment endangers the child's physical or emotional health or impairs the child's emotional development and that the harm of the modification is outweighed by the advantage.

 Endangerment is very hard to prove.
 The factors the court is likely to consider are:

 - Exposure to criminal activity, including drug use and prostitution